CachyOS/linux-cachyos/README.md

 ```

 ##### Install drivers for LTO kernel
-If you build external modules (e.g. for Nvidia graphics card drivers) and use the -lto kernel, you need to install the following dependencies:
+For those who build external modules such as Nvidia graphics card drivers and use the -lto kernel, make sure to install the required dependencies.
 ```
 sudo dnf install clang clang-devel llvm lld
 ```

 ## Revert changes
- How to Backup the config and use the native Arch Packages
+How to backup and use Arch packages?
 - Remove or Backup the config located at /etc/pacman.conf
 - then run `sudo mv /etc/pacman.conf.bak /etc/pacman.conf`
 - Then run following command to switch the packages to the default arch packages `sudo pacman -Suuy`

 ## How to use CLANG/LLVM/LTO compiled Kernels on Nvidia driver with DKMS
-> Not needed anymore, just install the latest dkms version from our repo.
+> This is no longer necessary, as you can simply install the latest DKMS version from our repository.

 ## Support
 **Discord:** <https://discord.gg/qJqj94uFwE> <br />
 **Telegram:** <https://t.me/+zCzPX4cAFjk1MTYy> <br />
 **Matrix:** <https://matrix.cachyos.org> <br />

-## Donations are welcome for the build server for the repositories or a cup of coffee for maintaining our repositories.
+## Donations appreciated for maintaining repositories and build server.
+Thank you for your support!
 **PayPal:** <https://paypal.me/pttrr> <br />
 **Patreon:** <https://www.patreon.com/CachyOS> <br />
 **BTC:** bc1qmwglfchlc335du6pcu6w64cexu7cck0mzhyw42 <br />